 Most cemeteries have guidelines about what sizes and types of plants are allowed.
 The maintenance crews will have to be able to work around them without damaging the plants or causing more work.
 Trees or shrubs that become large or unruly over time are not a good choice.

 When choosing plants for graves, consider what your loved one enjoyed the most.
-Was there a particular plant or flower that he/she really favored?
+Was there a particular plant or flower that they really favored?
 The graveside garden plot can be used to reflect those preferences and help bring back good memories and provide solace.
-Additionally,
+Additionally, the choice should take into consideration the light levels and moisture availability.

 Flowers are a natural choice for graveside garden plots.
 Perennial flowers will provide visitors with annual color but they do need some maintenance to prevent spreading and messy habits.
 Annual flowers are a perfect choice but they require frequent supplemental watering.
 You will also have to plant a new display every year.
 Another way to provide plants for graves is to use containers.
 Again, you will need to check with the caretaker, but if containers are allowed, they prevent invasiveness and are smaller maintenance spaces.